AttackOnJasper/University-notes/notes/aws/aws.md

 ## Search
 ### Query
 * A query operation finds items in a table based on the Primary Key attribute and a distinct value to search for
+- needs
+	1. a key condition expression
+		- a string that determines the items to be read from the table or index.
+	1. specify the partition key name and value as an equality condition
 * Results refine
 	* Sort Key name and value
 	* `ProjectionExpression` parameter